Errors related to the restraint system are a common issue for BMW, especially with cars made from 2000 onwards.

 In this guide, you will find step-by-step instructions, with photos and videos, to help you successfully replace the battery in a BMW.

-These instructions are meant to help all 2002 and newer BMW owners replace their car battery.
+These instructions are meant to help all BMW owners replace their car battery.
+On most 2002 and newer BMWs, you will need to register the battery, which is the last step in this guide.

 What you will need

-Open the trunk and locate the BMW battery in the trunk.
-In newer BMW you will find the battery in the trunk, on the right (passenger) side.
-If you have a station wagon BMW, the battery is in the trunk floor.
+Locate the battery.
+In most BMWs, the battery is in the trunk, while in a few older models, you will find the battery in the engine bay.
+Open the trunk and locate the BMW battery on the passenger side of the trunk floor.
+If you have a station wagon BMW, the battery is on the trunk floor.
 Remove the liner to expose the battery.

 Use a 10mm wrench to disconnect the negative battery terminal.
 Rest the cable away from the negative battery terminal.